Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

-Here, we observe two samples and want to know if they have the same distribution, making no further assumptions.
+Here, we observe two samples and want to know if they have the same distribution, making no other assumptions.
 This is one of the best studied problems in statistics.
-Common methods in the offline setting include the univariate Kolmogorov-Smirnov test and the multivariate kernel maximum mean discrepancy, amongst many others.
-However, the literature on sequential nonparametric two-sample testing appears sparse: \cite{balsubramani2015sequential} and~\cite{lheritier2018sequential} do use test (super)martingales, but the methods they proposed are not that powerful in practice.
-Recently, \cite{shekhar2021game} describe a relatively general game-theoretic framework that provides the first sequential analog of large classes of offline nonparametric tests, and these perform rather well in practice.
+Nonparametric methods in the offline setting include the univariate Kolmogorov-Smirnov test and the multivariate kernel maximum mean discrepancy, amongst many others. \commentout{ However, the literature on sequential nonparametric two-sample testing appears sparse: \cite{balsubramani2015sequential} and~\cite{lheritier2018sequential} do use test (super)martingales, but the methods they proposed are not that powerful in practice. \cite{shekhar2021game} extend these ideas in a relatively general game-theoretic framework that provides the first sequential analog of large classes of offline nonparametric tests (even for non-i.i.d.\ data), and these perform excellently in practice.
 The evidence grows slowly for hard problems (when the two distributions are different but very similar) and quickly for easy ones (when the two distributions are very different), and it can be monitored and stopped adaptively.
 This is a major advantage over offline tests when the problem difficulty is not known in advance.
+Extending the above, the first sequential nonparametric independence testing framework was developed in~\cite{Podkopaev22skit}, which allows random variables to lie in general spaces and also handles non-i.i.d.\ settings. }

+As to sequential two-sample tests, we should distinguish between three approaches.
+We already discussed the two-sample tests from Turner et al. (\citeyear{TurnerG22,TurnerG23}) in which the alternative is parametric in Section~\ref{sec:independence}.
+Although we called these tests `parametric', their null is better viewed as nonparametric.
+Second, in some works we can use arbitrary (e.g.\ deep learning based) sequential predictors that attempt to predict, given an outcome, from which of the two samples it was taken.
+These include \cite{lheritier2018sequential} (although the likelihood ratio process they use technically is not an e-process) and \cite{Pandeva22} (which may be re-interpreted as a modification of the above process based on UI, so that it does become an e-process);

+Finally, one may directly attempt to obtain sequential analogs of large classes of existing offline nonparametric tests. \cite{shekhar2021game} successfully pursue this direction (even for non-i.i.d.\ data) in a general game-theoretic framework, and their e-processes perform excellently in practice.
+The evidence grows slowly for hard problems (when the two distributions are different but very similar) and quickly for easy ones (when the two distributions are very different), and it can be monitored and stopped adaptively.
+This is a major advantage over offline tests when the problem difficulty is not known in advance.
+Extending the above, the first sequential nonparametric independence testing framework was developed in~\cite{Podkopaev22skit}, which allows random variables to lie in general spaces and also handles non-i.i.d.\ settings.